 An appeal might take months to come to fruition.
-Compiling the record, reviewing it, researching the law, drafting and filing briefs are all time consuming processes; not to mention the time it takes for the Court to consider all of that and decide how it will rule on a case.
+Compiling the record, reviewing it, researching the law, drafting and filing briefs are all time-consuming processes; not to mention the time it takes for the Court to consider all of that and decide how it will rule on a case.
 One might expect that after all that time and consideration, whatever the ruling on an appeal might be, the Court will provide an explanation.
 But that’s not always the case.

-Such is situation of the (oft-seen and always dreaded) “per curiam affirmance” or “PCA.”
+Such is the situation of the (oft-seen and always dreaded) “per curiam affirmance” or “PCA.”
 As one law review article puts it: a PCA is the equivalent of “you lose” without a word of explanation–no matter how high the stakes.
 PCAs are now commonplace in the District Courts of Appeal in Florida.

-A case resulting in a PCA has profound impact on the parties.
+A case resulting in a PCA has a profound impact on the parties.
 The losing party is often left without any meaningful recourse to further litigate the case.
 The losing party is usually relegated to moving the deciding court to reconsider issuing a written opinion, re-hearing the case en banc, or certifying an issue of great public importance for review by the Florida Supreme Court.
 But these last ditched efforts are seldom granted and remain extraordinary.

 Frankly, most appeals don’t have a direct line to the Florida Supreme Court anyway.
 The opinion of the District Court of Appeal will usually be the final word on any given case.
 But win or lose, in cases with an opinion on appeal, the parties at least know why and how the Court decided the case.
 This provides them with the potential for further litigation and it also provides guidance for future litigants in the jurisdiction.

-But for those left with only “per curiam affirmed” much is left to guess work.
+But for those left with only “per curiam affirmed” much is left to guesswork.
 Thinking about appealing the PCA to a higher court (ie. Florida Supreme Court)?
 Think again.
-The Florida constitution holds that the Florida Supreme Court has mostly discretionary review on criminal cases and, to use its discretion, the Florida Supreme Court should find cases where the lower decision “expressly and directly” conflicts with decisions on similar issues in other appellate courts around the state.
-Because a PCA has no absolutely no written opinion or explanation, by default, that case won’t “express” any opinion to create conflict in the first place.
+The Florida constitution holds that the Florida Supreme Court has a mostly discretionary review on criminal cases and, to use its discretion, the Florida Supreme Court should find cases where the lower decision “expressly and directly” conflicts with decisions on similar issues in other appellate courts around the state.
+Because a PCA has absolutely no written opinion or explanation, by default, that case won’t “express” any opinion to create conflict in the first place.
 So appealing to the Florida Supreme Court is all but futile.
 (There are varying approaches on how to “get around” a PCA to get further appellate review in either the Florida or United States Supreme Court.
 The short of it is: don’t hold your breath).

 Manage Expectations As Well As The Merits Of Any State Appeal

-With that being said, its important for may people considering hiring a Miami appeals lawyer to fully understand the process and properly manage expectations.
+With that being said, its important for may people considering hiring a Hollywood appeals lawyer to fully understand the process and properly manage expectations.
 This is not to scare people out of exercising their right to appeal; rather, it’s to educate people on the process they are about to undertake.
 There are plenty of cases where both oral argument and a written opinion are authored by the Courts–many of which result in a win for the appellant.
 Having realistic expectations can never be a bad thing.
-Without them, the appeals process can slowly become very unappealing and dissapointing.
+Without them, the appeals process can slowly become very unappealing and disappointing.